More about This Topic

 What Happens To The Marital Home During An Illinois Divorce?

 Outside of the tax advantages of paying a mortgage every month, a mortgage is also an enforced savings program.
-If you own your house and have lived in your house for more than two years you don’t even have to pay the capital gains on the increased value of your house at the time of sale.
+If you own your house and have lived in your house for more than two years you don’t even have to pay the capital gains tax on the increased value of your house at the time of sale.

 During a divorce, one party typically moves out of the marital home.
 This is something I recommend my clients do as nothing good can come from living with someone you are trying to break up with.
-It’s bad enough seeing a toilet seat left up by someone you love, imagine your reaction when someone you hate did that…or worse.
+It’s bad enough seeing a toilet seat left up by someone you love, imagine your reaction when someone you hate does that…or worse.

 Moving out of the marital home creates an opportunity for gamesmanship on the part of both parties.